Labrador Retriever Lifespan – How Long Do Labs Live?

 How Size Affects Longevity

 Little dogs live longer than big dogs.
-This is one of the quirks of nature that we don’t entirely understand.
-Of course, there are many exceptions to the rule.
-But in general the longevity of dogs is quite strongly linked to body size.
+A quirk of nature we don’t entirely understand.
+Of course, there are exceptions to the rule.
+But in general the longevity of dogs is strongly linked to body size.

-As a medium to large dog, size is therefore a limiting factor in the lifespan of your Labrador.
-In short, the average Labrador is probably never going to live as long as the average toy poodle.
+As a medium dog size is a limiting factor for your Labrador.
+The average Labrador won’t live as long as the toy poodle.

 Labrador Lifespan and Inbreeding